Welcome to the Blumhouse: Evil Eye (2020)

+A perceived ideal relationship turns into the events of nightmares when a mother becomes obsessed with the belief that her daughter's new boyfriend is a man with a dark history from her own past.
 Based on the best-selling and award-winning Audible Original by Madhuri Shekar.
-The plot includes:

-A perceived ideal relationship turns into the events of nightmares, when a mother becomes obsessed with the belief that her daughter's new boyfriend is a man with a dark history from her own past.

 Nocturne (2020)

-At a prestigious arts academy, a reserved and shy student of music discovers a mysterious notebook that belonged to a recently deceased classmate.
-Upon following its contents, she begins to outperform her talented and outgoing twin sister; though things may not be as they appear.
+At a prestigious arts academy, a reserved and shy music student discovers a mysterious notebook that belonged to a recently deceased classmate.
+Upon following its contents, she begins to outperform her talented and outgoing twin sister, though things may not be as they appear.

 Bingo Hell (2021)

-Directed by Gigi Saul Guerrero, from a script she co-wrote with Shane McKenzie and Perry Blackshear, the plot will include: A group of elderly friends in Oak Springs, who refuse to change and be modernized.
+Directed by Gigi Saul Guerrero, from a script she co-wrote with Shane McKenzie and Perry Blackshear, the story features a group of elderly friends in Oak Springs, who refuse to change and be modernized.
 Together with their leader, Lupita, the friends are as close-knit as family in their community.
-These senior citizens don't realize that their bingo hall, is being sold to a force more powerful than money.
+These senior citizens don't realize that their bingo hall is being sold to a force more powerful than money.

 Black as Night (2021)

-Directed by Maritte Lee Go, from a script written by Sherman Payne, the plot centers around: A teenaged black girl with low self-esteem who finds confidence upon hunting the vampires who prey on victims in New Orleans, with the help of few of her peers.
+Directed by Maritte Lee Go, from a script written by Sherman Payne, the plot centers around a teenaged black girl with low self-esteem who finds confidence upon hunting vampires in New Orleans, with the help of a few of her peers.

 Madres (2021)

-Directed by Ryan Zaragoza in his directorial debut, from a script co-written by Marcella Ochoa and Mario Miscione the plot, set during the 1970s includes: A Mexican-American couple who are approaching the due date for their firstborn child.
+Directed by Ryan Zaragoza in his directorial debut, from a script co-written by Marcella Ochoa and Mario Miscione, the plot, set during the 1970s, follows a Mexican-American couple who are approaching the due date for their firstborn child.
 After moving to a farming community in California, the wife develops unusual symptoms with accompanying horrific visions.
-Together they try to determine if the combination of these strange occurrences are related to a legendary curse, or something more evil.
+Together they try to determine if these strange occurrences are related to a legendary curse, or something more evil.

 The Manor (2021)

-Written and directed by Axelle Carolyn, the plot involves: A woman named Judith Albright, who recently suffered a stroke.
-Following this traumatic event, she is moved into a prolific nursing home.
-After some time, she begins to believe that a supernatural force is preying on the establishment's residents.
-Judith wants to escape this threat, but in order to do so she must first convince everyone around her that she doesn't need the assisted living.
+Written and directed by Axelle Carolyn, the plot involves a woman named Judith Albright, who recently suffered a stroke and is moved into a prolific nursing home, where she begins to believe that a supernatural force is preying on the residents.
+In order to escape this threat, Judith must first convince everyone around her that she doesn't need the assisted living.